AO-StreetArt/CLyman/docs/pages/quickstart.rst

 Once you have done this, you can run the easy_install script with the -d option to install dependencies and the Clyman executable.
-Alternatively, you can simply run the install_deps.sh script from the scripts/ folder, and then run the crazy_ivan executable from the main release folder.
+Alternatively, you can simply run the install_deps.sh script from the scripts/ folder, and then run the clyman executable from the main release folder.

 .. code-block:: bash